michodgs25/1-health/README.md

 "Poor nutrition can lead to a lack of energy, digestive problems, food allergies, weight gain, depression and anxiety as well as many of today’s most prevalent chronic diseases." https://www.nhs.uk/live-well/eat-well/

+"Physical health is very important to achieving vitality and longevity.
+Being active comes in many forms such as sport, gym, swimming, hiking and many more." https://www.bhf.org.uk/informationsupport/support/healthy-living/staying-active

+"There is great community in staying active; whether in a fitness class or your local football team, you can make great friendships through being active." https://www.bhf.org.uk/informationsupport/support/healthy-living/staying-active